truenas/middleware/docs/userguide/index.rst

 `zfs(8) <http://www.freebsd.org/cgi/man.cgi?query=zfs>`_
 instead.

-The **zilstat** utility can be run from Shell to help determine if the system would benefit from a dedicated ZIL device.
-See `this website <http://www.richardelling.com/Home/scripts-and-programs-1/zilstat>`_ for usage information.
+The :command:`zilstat` utility can be run from Shell to help determine if the system would benefit from a dedicated ZIL device.
+See
+`this website <http://www.richardelling.com/Home/scripts-and-programs-1/zilstat>`_
+for usage information.